 She is also an Emeritus Trustee of the Writers’ Centre Norwich and Trustee of the Maya Centre, as well as being a member of the prestigious Speakers for Schools.
 In 1999 she completed an M.A. in Psychoanalytic Studies at the Tavistock Centre in London and UEL.
 Her thesis title was ARE YOU READING ME?
 An Exploration of the Relationship between people who write and those who read them in publishing and related industries.

-Aki Schilz has a Bachelor in English and French Literature from the University of Oxford, and an MA in Creative Writing with Distinction from Bath Spa University, where she was Editor-in-Chief of the official Creative Writing anthology, ARC.
-After working in various administrative roles, as a copywriter for a large advertising agency and as an arts and culture reviewer for a youth charity, Aki completed a number of publishing internships (among them Granta Books and Literary Review) and worked as Acquisitions Assistant at Jessica Kingsley Publishers.
+Aki Schilz has a Bachelor in English and French Literature from the University of Oxford, and an MA in Creative Writing with Distinction from Bath Spa University, where she was co Editor-in-Chief of the official Creative Writing anthology, ARC.
+After working in various administrative roles, as a copywriter for a large advertising agency, and as a trained workshop facilitator for a youth arts charity, Aki completed a number of publishing internships (among them Granta Books and Literary Review) before working as Acquisitions Assistant at Jessica Kingsley Publishers.
 Aki is the co-founder of the #LossLit digital literature project with publisher at Influx Press Kit Caless, and co-editor of LossLit Magazine.
 In 2015, LossLit was shortlisted for a Saboteur Award (Best Collaborative Work).
 She is the winner of the inaugural Visual Verse Prize, supported by Andrew Motion, and the inaugural Bare Fiction Prize for Flash Fiction, judged by Angela Readman.
-Her short fiction, non-fiction and poetry have been shortlisted for the HG Wells Prize and the Fish Prize, and appear in print (Popshot Magazine, The Colour of Saying, Kakania, An Unreliable Guide to London, Birdbook: Saltwater and Shore) and online (tNY.press, The Bohemyth, Annexe Magazine, Cheap Pop Lit, Mnemoscape Magazine, And Other Poems).
+Her short fiction, non-fiction and poetry have been shortlisted for the HG Wells Prize and the Fish Prize, and appear in print (Popshot Magazine, The Colour of Saying, Kakania, An Unreliable Guide to London, Birdbook: Saltwater and Shore) and online (tNY.press, The Bohemyth, Synaesthesia Magazine, Annexe Magazine, Cheap Pop Lit, Mnemoscape Magazine, And Other Poems).
 She also performs as a spoken word artist, and was previously a dance artist and choreographer, performing at various venues across the UK.
 Aki is also an editor, and works with literary fiction and short stories.
-She is a trained workshop facilitator.